hasura/ndc-azure-cosmos-connector/docs/development.md

 ## Steps to test the connector (ndc-test via emulator)

-1. Make sure that the Azure Cosmos emulator is up and running.
+1. Make sure that the Azure Cosmos DB for NoSQL emulator is up and running.

 2. Create a database contaner and upload data into the emulator,